AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-08-08-eleventy-netlify-redirects.md

 We check to see if a page has a valid URL and if its front matter specifies a `redirectFrom` URL.
 If it does, we map that old URL to the page's current URL.
 If you want to exclude a particular page from this loop, just set `eleventyExcludeFromCollections` to `true` in its front matter.

+{% aside %}
-> One thing worth noting is how I've intentionally formatted the file's indentation to comply with Netlify's [syntax for the `_redirects` file](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file).
+  One thing worth noting is how I've intentionally formatted the file's indentation to comply with Netlify's [syntax for the `_redirects` file](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file).
 This ensures that each line is left-aligned properly and doesn't have any leading spaces.
 You *could* remove those spaces with Liquid's [whitespace control](https://shopify.github.io/liquid/basics/whitespace/), but that would also remove newlines.
+{% endaside %}

 Now, whenever you want to change a page's URL structure, all you need to do is track the old URL in its front matter and update the file name/permalink/slug to be the new URL: